agathoklisx/ulenv/Readme.md

   make nelua

   #  MoonScript (this builds by default lua-5.3.5 and calls luarocks to install
-  #  moonscripts' compiler - it doesn't provide a wrapper for now, moonscript does
+  #  moonscript's compiler - it doesn't provide a wrapper for now, moonscript does
   #  it by itself)
   make moonscript
   make moonscript-devel

+  #  Fennel (this builds by default lua-5.3.5 and calls luarocks to install
+  #  fennel's compiler - it doesn't provide a wrapper for now, fennel does
+  #  it by itself)
+  make fennel

   # and this builds all the above targets
   make all